- Getting there

 to the association (safety equipment, dinghy).

-to 15 years inclusive receive a 50% discount, students up
+Children up to 15 years may ask for a 50% discount, students

-to 25 years inclusive a 25% discount.
+up to 25 years inclusive for a 25% discount.
 Crew

 on every additional leg.
 For reservation of a specific berth